Gearóid O'Sullivan: War of Independence

 Following the Rising, he was interned in Frongoch internment camp in Wales with Collins and others who, unlike the rebellion's leaders such as Pearse and Mac Diarmada, escaped execution.
 It was here that O'Sullivan's and Collins' friendship grew into a strong bond that would last until Collins' death in August 1922.
 O'Sullivan – a Celtic studies scholar – helped Collins polish his usage of the Irish language, "to gather some extent folklore and foster literature."

 Upon release from Frongoch, Collins and O'Sullivan resumed their involvement with the Republican movement.
 Released in December 1916, he intensified his Volunteer activity with the Carlow Brigade, for which cover he retained work as a teacher at Knockbeg College.
 The Irish Volunteers became the IRA in 1919.
 O'Sullivan was arrested again.
 Sent to Mountjoy Gaol he went on hunger strike, which precipitated his early release in December.
 In February 1920, at Collins' request, O'Sullivan agreed to replace him as Adjutant General of the Irish Republican Army.
 Joining the Supreme Council of Irish Republican Brotherhood in November 1921, he was one of Collins' closest confidantes running many secret missions for Collins, who often referred to him as "George," his undercover nom de plume.
 He would accompany Collins to many pivotal meetings, often risking his own capture; indeed, at one stage, there was a £3,500 bounty on his head.
 In January 1922, he was made a Lieutenant-General in the new National Army, responsible for personnel and promotions.

-At the 1921 general election, he was elected unopposed as a Sinn Féin Teachta Dála (TD) to the Second Dáil for the constituency of Carlow–Kilkenny.
+At the 1921 general election, he was elected unopposed as a Sinn Féin Teachta Dála (TD) to the Second Dáil for Carlow–Kilkenny.
 He was re-elected at the 1922 general election as a Pro-Treaty Sinn Féin TD.